kashishpatel/fastapi_toy_project/README.md

 A simple PostgresQL database is also created with a `items` table and an initial database migration use Alembic.

-Contains a Dockerfile and is runnable using `docker-compose up --build`
+Contains a Dockerfile and is runnable using `docker-compose up --build`.

+Once the Docker container is running, you can view and test out the API endpoints at `localhost:8000/docs`.